ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/threads.md

 However no output is seen in the `printf viewer`.
 This is because semihosting is not supported by uVision.

 [Event Recorder](https://www.keil.com/pack/doc/compiler/EventRecorder/html/index.html) can be used instead for the printf functionality.
 It is supported for both FVPs and real hardware.
-In the next section, we will cover how to use the Event Recorder functionality with this example.
+In the next section, you will learn how to use the Event Recorder functionality with this example.

 ## Comments for Arm Development Studio users
 * Recommend to create debug configuration after project has been built.